kevinwiranata/Project-Artage/README.md

 **What it does**

-Predicts year artwork was made
+Predicts year artwork was made (year range is from 0 - 2000).

 **How we built it**